-- Encourage Time off.
-Encourage and promote a work-life balance within your firm-advocate for well-deserved vacations.
-Offer additional time off incentives and see your employees come back to work with more drive and passion.
+Encourage Time off: Encourage and promote a work-life balance within your firm-advocate for well-deserved vacations.
+Offer additional time-off incentives and see your employees return to work with more drive and passion.

-- Share resources.
-Provide your firm resources to reduce stress.
-Encourage them to take part in stress management webinars, wellness programs, and yoga or meditation classes.
+Share Resources: Provide your firm resources to reduce stress.
+Encourage them to participate in stress management webinars, wellness programs, and yoga or meditation classes.
 Set a good example and take part in these activities as well.

-- Separation of work and home.
-Understand that there has to be a division of work and home life.
-With 70% of the world doing it at least once a week.
-Do not blur the lines, especially when remote work is on the rise.
-Working from home is becoming more common, and it’s easy to expect your team to be available 25/7.
+Separation of Work and Home: Understand that there has to be a division of work and home life.
+With remote work on the rise, it’s easy to expect your team to be available 24/7.
 Don’t fall into that trap.
 When you respect your employee’s time, they will be more loyal and dedicated when they are “on the clock.”

-- Make it enjoyable.
-The littlest of things go a long way.
-Hide and seek 2nd Wednesday’s where you hide a $50 amazon card somewhere in the office.
-Have a paper plane flying contents.
+Make it Enjoyable: The littlest of things go a long way.
+Hide and seek 2nd Wednesdays where you hide a $50 Amazon card somewhere in the office.
+Have a paper plane flying contest.
 Anything that gets employees out of their chairs, moving, and socializing.

-- Be Genuine.
-Take an interest in what employees are doing and what they are achieving.
-Understand that their success is your success.
-Personal or professional.
+Be Genuine: Take an interest in what employees are doing and what they are achieving.
+Understand that their success is your success, whether personal or professional.

-- Speak up.
-You might have too much on your plate.
-Talk with your manager about your workload, and don’t be afraid to ask for help.
+Speak Up: If you feel like you have too much on your plate, talk to your manager about your workload, and don’t hesitate to ask for help.

-- Exercise.
-You don’t have to go to a gym to exercise; you just need to.
-You can do some great activities in your office chair, like yoga or even controlled breathing.
+Exercise: You don’t have to go to a gym to exercise, but you must exercise.
+You can do great activities in your office chair, like yoga or even controlled breathing.